 It's a crazy bargain, that's what.
 The cheapest, most chaotic example of free tapas in Madrid.
 Buy a round of drinks and you'll get three plates of food to go with it.

 Where is El Tigre?

 On Calle de las Infantas (no. 30) in Chueca (parallel to Gran Via).
 You can get there via the metro at Gran Via or Chueca stations.
 Read more about the Madrid Metro.

 After seeing the chaos that goes on in El Tigre, many suspect the place to be unhygienic.
 I beg to differ.
 The food is served up and eaten so fast that there isn't time for bacteria to grow.
 I'd trust the food here far more than I'd trust a bar that has a plate of meatballs that has been festering on the counter for heaven knows how long.

 You can also book a gourmet tapas tour of Madrid if you want a more, shall we say, controlled environment—we prefer El Tigre though!Continue to 8 of 10 below.

 Via Lactea was a central hub the of the Movida Madrileña, Madrid's '80s youth revival.
 The bar has stayed hip ever since (though I have to admit, the crowd seems to have aged with me, since I used to drink here in my early 20s).

 Where is Via Lactea?

 On Calle Velarde, a popular street for young alternative types on a night out.
 Nearby is Nueva Vision, a retro punk bar and the official Ramones Fan Club of Spain.
 You can reach all this via the metro at Tribunal.
-Read more about the Madrid Metro, or buy tickets in advance.
+Read more about the Madrid Metro.

 Read more about Malasaña Nightlife, if you're planning a night out in one of the hipper parts of town.Continue to 9 of 10 below.